iframe-resizer/docs/src/content/docs/upgrade.md

 The main change has been to split the single npm package that contained both the parent and child JavaScript files into two separate packages, called `@iframe-resizer/parent` and `@iframe-resizer/child`.
 The jQuery plugin has also be split out into `@iframe-resizer/jquery` and the React version renamed to `@iframe-resizer/react`.

-These new packages are designed to be drop in replacements for the old version and where the API has changed the old deprecated call will trigger a waring in the browser console with advise on how to update you code.
+These new packages are designed to be drop in replacements for the previous version and in most situations will work without further code changes.
+Where the API has changed, the deprecated feature will trigger a waring in the browser console with advise on how to update your code.

 ## API Changes